Tarick Ximines: Club career

 In June 2021 Tarick made his pro debut for Harbour View F.C. in the Jamaica Premier League at the age of sixteen.
 He went on to appear in 8 games in the season that was shortened due to the COVID-19 pandemic.
 The following season he appeared in 8 games for Harbour View F.C. and another 5 games for Mount Pleasant, the latter to which he transferred in early 2022.
 He also played in the Manning Cup Schoolboy Football competition that same year representing Jamaica College, the school he played 3 Manning Cup seasons for, winning the cup in 2022.
 The now 17 year old managed to score a goal for both Harbour View F.C. and Mount Pleasant during the 2022 Jamaica Premier League season, thus earning his first national senior team call up under coach Paul Hall.

 In January 2023, Ximines signed a deal with Belgian club Cercle Brugge, in the Belgian First Division.

 He made his debut for Cercle Brugge U23 on 28 January 2023 against KM Torhout.
 He went on to score his first goal the following week on 4 February in the 3-1 win over RFC Wetteren.
 He made his senior debut for Cercle Brugge on 1 April 2023 at home in a 2-0 victory against KV Kortrijk.
 He made a total of 30 appearances for the Cercle Brugge U23 team before returning to Jamaica in 2024 to sign with 7 time Jamaica Premier League champions Portmore United F.C.
 He started 35 games during the 2024-2025 Jamaica Premier League season contributing 3 goals and 7 assists from the right back position.
+He went on to win the Jamaica Premier League in the 2025-2026 season with Portmore United F.C. scoring 8 goals and contributing 10 assists while earning Jamaica Premier League player of the season.